-Response: The property is currently occupied by the Irregardless Café, a popular Raleigh restaurant that has been in operation for many years.
-The Irregardless is located on the ground floor and is within walking distance of numerous residences, offices and other retail uses.
+Response: The property is currently occupied by Charlie Goodnights Restaurant and Comedy Club ("Goodnights"), a popular Raleigh establishment that has been in operation for many years.
+Goodnights contains these desired retail uses and is within walking distance of numerous residences, offices and other retail uses.
 The FMW project, which is currently under construction, will provide even more residential, retail and office uses within walking distance.
-It is not anticipated that redevelopment will occur at this time, but when it does, there will still be retail on the ground floor, but there will be a potential of residential uses on the upper floors.
+It is not anticipated that redevelopment will occur at this time, but when it does, there will still be retail uses on the lower floors, but there will be a potential of residential uses on the upper floors.